Plone consultant and integrator. Plone and OSS evangelist. Plone Conference 2010 Organiser. Director of Netsight, UK. Current board member.

 Things I have been involved in:

 - Attended all but the first Plone Conference, and spoken at almost all of them.
-This year I am the chair of the Programme Committee and have been responsible for organising the talks and timetime for the Plone Conference 2009.
-I am also coordinating the Open Spaces day.
+Last year I was the chair of the Programme Committee and have been responsible for organising the talks and timetime for the Plone Conference 2009.
+I also coordinated the Open Spaces day.

 - Attended a number of sprints over the years, including most of the Snow Sprints.
 I organised one of the first Zope 3 Sprints outside the US in 2003.
 I also organised the 2nd Plone Performance Sprint, in Bristol, UK.
 Also attended the Plone Balloon Sprint in Bristol.
 I also organised a World Plone Day event in Bristol in 2008.